a4amitava/position-book-service/README.md

 this will fetch all the postions aggregated using the trading account and the security identifier.

 URI-3: GET http://localhost:8080/api/positions/ACC2/SEC2
-this will retrun postion for the Account=ACC2 and Security=SEC2
+this will retrun postion for the Account and Security

 *** Deployment Strategy: a manifest file has been created to deploy the artifact on cloud foundary's contanier based PAsS platofrom.